 Contact Suite and Supervision Service

-Little Acorns Fostering also offers two purpose-built and dedicated Contact Suites which can be commissioned whether or not the Local Authority has a Child/ Young Person placed with Little Acorns Fostering.
+Little Acorns Fostering also offers a dedicated Contact Suite which can be commissioned whether or not the Local Authority has a Child/ Young Person placed with Little Acorns Fostering.

 Our Management and Structure

 Leonard David Gelernter (David Gee) – Responsible Individual & Chairman